TEAMMATES/teammates/devdocs/process.md

          ~~`[Issue number] Issue title as given in the original issue`~~
    * Sync with the committer repo frequently: While you were fixing the issue, others might have pushed new code to the committer repo.
-In that case, update your repo with any new changes from committer repo and merge those updates to your branch
+In that case, update your repo's master branch with any new changes from committer repo and merge those updates to the branch you are working on.

        ```
-       git fetch upstream
+       //switch to master and sync with committer repo
        git checkout master
+       git pull upstream master
+       //merge updates into working branch
+       git checkout Issue{issue number}
-       git merge upstream/master
+       git merge master
-       git commit -a -m "your commit message"
        ```

 7. When the work is ready for review: